The Camino Portugués

 To start in Coimbra, select the Camino Portugues full route and customise your starting point.

-The start of the last 100km.
-From here you have another 3 days, along the coast.
+This is the start of the last 100km of the Camino Portugués.
+From here, you have another three days along the coast.
 Superb views and the Spanish experience all the way to Santiago de Compostela.

 For centuries, the Portuguese participated enthusiastically in this collective Camino experience, with the support of monarchs, nobility, and high clergy.
 From the 12th century up until the present day, much of Portugal’s road network has seen the comings and goings of pilgrims heading from towns and cities all over the country – Lisbon, Santarém, Coimbra, Porto, Braga, Chaves… to Santiago de Compostela.

 Today’s modern road network has affected the Portuguese Camino.
-At times, pilgrims must forget the dirt paths and stone-paved ways to walk along the verge of the N-550 road between Vigo and A Coruña.
-However, new alternative routes are being created by devoted pilgrim associations and local community groups.
-Despite this drawback, the Portuguese Camino offers an undisputed wealth of monumental and natural heritage.
+At times, pilgrims must forget the dirt paths and stone-paved paths to walk along the verge of the N-550 road between Vigo and A Coruña.
+However, devoted pilgrim associations and local community groups are creating new alternative routes.
+Despite this drawback, the Portuguese Camino offers a wealth of monumental and natural heritage.

-One of the hallmarks of the pilgrimage to Santiago is the warm reception given to pilgrims along the way and the Portuguese Camino is no exception.
+One of the hallmarks of the pilgrimage to Santiago is the warm reception given to pilgrims along the way; the Portuguese Camino is no exception.
 This practice was started in the Middle Ages by monks and clergymen serving the hospitals founded by monarchs and the nobility.
-This welcoming lay tradition is kept alive today by the locals along the way.
+This welcoming lay tradition is kept alive by the locals today.
 Bon Caminho! is often heard and wished to Camino pilgrims across Portugal.

-Read more on our Camino Portugues articles on our blog.
+Read more on our Camino Portugues articles on our Camino blog.

 Join Our Newsletter